Codeception/Codeception/docs/07-AdvancedUsage.md

 <div class="alert alert-notice">
-If you use JSON notation please keep in mind that all string keys and values should be enclosed in doble quotes " according to JSON standard.
+If you use JSON notation please keep in mind that all string keys and values should be enclosed in double quotes " according to JSON standard.
 </div>

 You can pass key-value data as an example and use it in tests as well: